booksbyus/zguide/site/content/docs/chapter5.md

 {{< example name="clonesrv5" title="Clone server, Model Five" >}}

-### Adding the Binary Star Pattern for Reliability
+### Adding the Binary Star Pattern for Reliability {#Adding-the-Binary-Star-Pattern-for-Reliability}

 The Clone models we've explored up to now have been relatively simple.
 Now we're going to get into unpleasantly complex territory, which has me getting up for another espresso.
 You should appreciate that making "reliable" messaging is complex enough that you always need to ask, "Do we actually need this?" before jumping into it.
 If you can get away with unreliable or with "good enough" reliability, you can make a huge win in terms of cost and complexity.
 Sure, you may lose some data now and then.
 It is often a good trade-off.
 Having said, that, and... sips... because the espresso is really good, let's jump in.